 The picture above is skipping ahead a little, but this way you can see what I mean about bending the wires inside the pipe.
 As you can tell, I had a very hard time soldering the feed point.
 The copper ground wire is a hard to solder with an iron because it conducts heat readily, and has a lot of thermal mass.I usually use a torch to solder it.
 In this case the solder point is inside the tube almost an inch.
 The first time I tried to solder it, I set the end of the tube on fire.
 Later, I insulated the coax and tube with aluminum foil.Though the foil provided sufficient protection, I still charred the sides a bit.
 The cable was adequately protected.

 Though the feed for this antenna is technically 50 ohms impedance, it's a balanced design.
 Fundamentally, coax is unbalanced.
-By coiling the cable around the mast a few times you're able to implement a simple balun.
-I'm not sure how many times to do it, I've seen different numbers different places, so I chose 6; because, why not It seems to work fine.
+By coiling the cable around the mast a few times you're able to implement a simple balun (sometimes called a "choke" balun, as explained in this article.).
+I'm not sure how many times to loop it; I've seen different numbers different places.
+I chose 6, because, why not?
+It seems to work fine.

 This is the antenna all finished up.
 I've received several quality satellite images with it so far, but this is certainly not where I'm going to keep it.First of all, my house is to the north-west of it, and seriously degrades the signal, secondly my wife wouldn't like that very much, I don't think.